Khao Sok National Park

-EGAT established the Rajaprabha Dam – creating a 165 square kilometre lake inside the National Park – to guarantee a source of electricity to the south, which by now had become a major holiday destination.
+EGAT established the Ratchaprapha Dam – creating a 165-square kilometre lake inside the National Park – to guarantee a source of electricity to the south, which by now had become a major holiday destination.

 Cheow Lan Lake is a wonderland of towering limestone cliffs and primordial wilderness.
-Over 100 islands dot the lake, often rising to spectacular heights above surface.
-Amidst the cliffs and islands, the twin peaks of Khao Serow dominate the skyline at nearly 1,000 meters in height.
+Over 100 islands dot the lake, often rising to spectacular heights from the surface of the lake.
+Amidst the cliffs and islands, the twin peaks of Khao Serow dominate the skyline at nearly 1,000 meters.
 The lake is surrounded by the virgin rainforest of Khao Sok National Park – giving you direct views into the canopy where you can see rare animals with greater ease than anywhere else in Thailand.

 History of Cheow Lan Lake

-At the time, the area was a still a hideout for political activists who had fled Bangkok during the military crackdowns of the 1970s.
-By 1989, the rebels had been granted amnesty, and the reservoir had filled up to create the 165 sq km Cheow Larn Lake.
+At the time, the area was still a hideout for political activists who had fled Bangkok during the military crackdowns of the 1970s.
+By 1989, the rebels had been granted amnesty, and the reservoir had filled up to create the 165-sqkm Cheow Lan Lake.
 The area submerged by the dam was historically used for fruit farming and as a trade route between the Gulf of Thailand and the Andaman Sea.
-Nowadays, the lake is utilized by fishermen, day trippers, and floating bunglaows.
+Nowadays, the lake is utilized by fishermen, day trippers, and floating bungalows.

-Watching the cliffs from the water, it is common to see gibbons, several species of monkey, and other canopy dwelling creatures thataren’t often seen from the forest floor.
-In fact, some animals have adapted specifically to the karst ecosystem seen at the lake: instead of nesting in tree hollows, Great Hornbills conceal their young in small alcoves along the cliffs that they cover with branches, leaving only a small hole to deliver fruit.
+Watching the cliffs from the water, it is common to see gibbons, several species of monkey, and other canopy dwelling creatures that are not often seen from the forest floor.
+In fact, some animals have adapted specifically to the lake’s karst ecosystem.
+Instead of nesting in tree hollows, Great Hornbills conceal their young in small alcoves on the cliffs, which they cover with branches, leaving only a small hole to deliver fruit.

-The further north you move on the lake the more wildlife you will find grazing at the banks – elephants, gaur, deer, and tapir.
-Hiking through the jungle, the experienced rangers and guides find tracks of all above mentioned animals and the occasional wild cat.
+The further north you go on the lake, the more wildlife you will find grazing at the banks – elephants, gaur, deer, and tapir.
+Hiking through the jungle, the experienced rangers and guides often spot animal tracks and the occasional wild cat.

-While the open spaces take the spotlight, the dark caverns that line the lake provide plenty of excitement in their own right.
-During the dry season, one can hike to Nam Talu and see its cave river ecosystem teeming with interesting wildlife such as cave crickets, glowworms, bats, and the occasional cave shrimp.
+While the open spaces take the spotlight, the dark caverns that line the lake are as fascinating.
+During the dry season, you can hike to Nam Talu and see its cave river ecosystem teeming with interesting wildlife such as cave crickets, glowworms, bats, and the occasional cave shrimp.
 Visitors seeking an easier excursion can take bamboo rafts out to the Coral Cave and marvel at its riveting and peculiar rock formations.

 Attractions and Accommodations

 All journeys at Cheow Lan Lake start at the Rajaprabha pier, lined with longtail boats used for fishing or exploring the many secluded coves and islands.
-Day trips feature a stop at the floating rafthouses, and for overnight trips, you can stay in bungalows made from natural materials.
+Day trips feature a stop at the floating raft houses, and for overnight trips, you can stay in bungalows made from natural materials.
 The rooms are basic but comfortable, and bathrooms are located away from the sleeping area.
-Some of the older employees actually inhabited the valley before it was flooded!
+Some of the older employees actually lived in the valley before it was flooded.

-Cheow Larn lake’s other attractions include kayaking, wildlife viewing from the boat, swimming in the lake, and longer expeditions to the wildlife sanctuary.
+Cheow Lan lake’s other attractions include kayaking, wildlife viewing from the boat, swimming, and longer expeditions to the wildlife sanctuary.
 Most accommodations have kayaks that guests can use to explore nearby coves in search of wildlife and solitude.

-Farther afield at the back end of the lake is the Klong Saeng wildlife sanctuary.
-This is where the reservoir ends and the nature remains undisturbed by the inundation of the valley downstream; because this habitat is still intact, wildlife is more commonly seen.
+Further afield, at the end of the lake, is the Khlong Saeng wildlife sanctuary.
+This is where the reservoir ends and nature remains undisturbed by the inundation of the valley downstream.
+Because this habitat is still intact, wildlife is more commonly seen.

-Cheow Lan is a place of world class beauty that is still relatively undiscovered, allowing visitors to experience the nature without the distractions of large crowds.
+Cheow Lan is a place of world-class beauty that is still relatively undiscovered, allowing visitors to experience nature without the distractions of large crowds.

-Khao Sok has been very geologically stable over the last 60 million years: while other regions of the world experienced periods of glaciation and shifting climate, Thailand rested in the middle of the relatively stable Indo-Chinese plate, never drifting far from the equator.
+Khao Sok has been geologically stable over the last 60 million years.
+While other regions of the world experienced periods of glaciation and shifting climate, Thailand rested in the middle of the relatively stable Indo-Chinese plate, never drifting far from the equator.
 This long period of stable weather and rainfall patterns have allowed the many species of the area to prosper.